If you would like to find a Sports Chaplain for your team, then please contact us below.

 Our chaplains are externally funded, so they are available without charge.

-We identify, train, appoint and guide Sports Chaplains, so we can help you find a Sports Chaplain suitable for your organisation.
+We identify, train, appoint and guide Sports Chaplains, so we can help find a Sports Chaplain suitable for your organisation.

 Services a Sports Chaplain can provide